 Options strategies, such as buying puts that increase in value when the market falls or selling call options that expire worthless if they end up out of the money, can also be used to capitalize on a declining market.
 Similar strategies can be applied to bond and commodity markets.

 However, some investors may have limitations on short selling or lack access to derivative markets.
-Even if they do have access, emotional biases might discourage them from short selling.
+Even if they do have access, emotional biases, a normal part of human trading psychology, might discourage them from short selling.
 Additionally, short sellers may be forced to close their positions at a loss if markets rise instead of falling, leading to margin calls.

-For individuals who simply want to protect themselves from a crisis without necessarily speculating on its occurrence, owning a well-diversified portfolio that includes investments across different asset classes with low correlations can help soften the impact.
+For individuals who want to protect themselves from a crisis without speculating on it, a well-diversified portfolio across low-correlated asset classes can help soften the impact.
 Those who have access to derivative markets can also use hedging strategies, such as a protective put or covered call, to reduce the severity of potential losses.